jamie-allen/chariot_day_2012/scala/preso/presentation.md

 !SLIDE transition=fade
 # Monads
-.notes like a collection with flatMap
+.notes like a collection with flatMap. you won't know what they are by looking at code at first.
+Monads are ephemeral - they have to meet the laws of monads.

 * Just something that can be flattened
 * Combine functor applications